0xtm/dotfiles/README.md

 # dotfiles
-For storing dotfiles I like.
+For storing dotfiles I like. or random config files.